helpsavecraigslist/project/README.md

 # Developing and Deploying the Frontend

 To develop the frontend in the `/frontend` folder run `yarn start` to start a local development environment.
 To publish this follow the same steps for building and deploying that you did the first time.

-Note: When you deploy this the CloudFormation cache can take up to 24 hours to propogate to the 400+ locations the content is being served from.
-If you want to see your changes deployed immediately go to CloudFront in the AWS management console, select your distribution, select "invalidations", select "create invalidation", enter "/\*" and click "create invalidation".
-This will invalidate all the old files and CloudFront will get the newest content from the S3 bucket immediately.